 Places like STEAM Works Studio (steamworksstudio.com), located in 12 NJ towns, offer camps that encourage exploration of science, math and art.
 The Liberty Science Center (lsc.org) offers countless opportunities to try hands-on exhibits plus it has an awe-inspiring LSC Giant Dome Theater where you can catch a science-themed flick.

 Kids can have fun anywhere if you designate them as the photographer.
 By using a phone or an actual camera, your child will get a new perspective on his or her surroundings.
 Bonus: Prints make for great summer souvenirs.

 CRACK OPEN A BOOK

 Summer is the perfect time to read with the kids while also encouraging them to pop open a book on their own.
 Most libraries offer summer reading programs that’ll motivate your kids to make reading a daily activity.
 “The main objective of our summer reading program is to encourage children and teens to spend time reading every day over the summer and to develop a love of books and a lifelong habit of reading,” says Mimi Bowlin, youth services librarian at the Princeton Library.
 “Participants receive prizes as an incentive to keep reading, and our staff is prepared to offer suggestions on what to read next.”
 The theme for Princeton’s 2019 summer reading program is “A Universe of Stories,” chock-full of enrichment activities related to astronomy and space.
-Check your local library to see what they have planned.
+Check your local library to see what they have planned for combatting summer slide.